netdata/netdata/docs/guides/monitor/anomaly-detection.md

 custom_edit_url: https://github.com/netdata/netdata/edit/master/docs/guides/monitor/anomalies-ml.md
 -->

-# Anomaly detection with ML and the Netdata Agent
+# Anomaly detection with machine learning and the Netdata Agent

-Beginning with v1.27, the open-source Netdata Agent is capable of unsupervised anomaly detection with machine learning (ML).
+Beginning with v1.27, the open-source Netdata Agent is capable of unsupervised [anomaly detection](https://en.wikipedia.org/wiki/Anomaly_detection) with machine learning (ML).
 As with all things Netdata, the anomalies collector comes with preconfigured alarms and instant visualizations that require no query languages or organizing metrics.
 You configure the collector to look at specific charts, and it handles the rest.

 Netdata's implementation uses a handful of functions in the [Python Outlier Detection (PyOD) library](https://github.com/yzhao062/pyod/tree/master), which first runs a `train` function that learns what "normal"